sbstjn/jwkserve/README.md

 * Fetch the provided JWKS Endpoint (usually at `/.well-known/jwks.json`), and
 * Parse JSON structure and retrieve key with `kid` from JWT `Header` .

-When writing automated tests for valid or invalid authentication (and maybe authorization) flows, it can become quite annoying to allways have a __real__ identity provider in place.
+When writing automated tests for valid or invalid authentication (and maybe authorization) flows, it can become quite annoying to always have a __real__ identity provider in place.
 That's where `jwkserve` comes in handy: `jwkserve` serves the needed endpoints and allows easy generation of generic claims and token structures.

 ## Installation